-These conditions for normal activity imply that the following activities, for example, are anomalous and thus do not appear in the training videos: Pedestrians walking across the road (i.e. jaywalking), pedestrians stopped on the sidewalk (loitering), pedestrians walking one direction and then turning around and walking the opposite direction, bikers on the sidewalk, bikers outside a bike lane (except when turning into a bike lane from the intersecting street) cars making u-turns, cars parked illegally, cars outside a car lane (except when turning or parked, parking or leaving a parking spot).
+These conditions for normal activity imply that the following activities, for example, are anomalous and thus do not appear in the training videos: Pedestrians jaywalking across the road, pedestrians loitering on the sidewalk, pedestrians walking one direction and then turning around and walking the opposite direction, bikers on the sidewalk, bikers outside a bike lane (except when turning into a bike lane from the intersecting street) cars making u-turns, cars parked illegally, cars outside a car lane (except when turning or parked, parking or leaving a parking spot).

-The 35 testing sequences have a total of 203 anomalous events consisting of 17 different anomaly types.
+The 35 testing sequences have a total of 205 anomalous events consisting of 17 different anomaly types.
 A complete list of anomaly types and the number of each in the test set is given in Table 2, for descriptive purposes only.